alvaro-costa/alvaro-costa.github.io/README.md

 - ## 2.
 TESTE DE HEADER2
 - ### 3.
 TESTE DE HEADER3

+# 3. Terceiro Teste: Buleted and Numbered List

+- This is an exemple of an buleted list;
+- This is an exemple of an buleted list;
+- This is an exemple of an buleted list;

+1. This is an exemple of an numbered list;
+2. This is an exemple of an numbered list;
+3. This is an exemple of an numbered list;

+Ok.
+This was easy.
+If you don't get it.
+Contact me.

 I want to know how to insert a new line here. :)
 Please, contact me.